data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-dimensional-loading-from-the-persistent-staging-area.md

+---
+uid: design-pattern-dimensional-loading-from-the-persistent-staging-area
+---

-# Design Pattern — Dimensional Modelling - Loading a Dimension from the Persistent Staging Area
+# Design Pattern — Dimensional Modeling - Loading a Dimension from the Persistent Staging Area

 ## Purpose